rehnd/VASP-plot-modes/README.md

 ### Usage:

-In a single folder, you need the following 4 files:
+In a single folder, include the following 4 files:

-1. `POSCAR` file, which is the POSCAR used as input to the DFPT calculation
+1. `POSCAR`, which gives the atomic positions and unit cell used as input to the DFPT calculation
-2. `OUTCAR` file, which holds the results of an IBRION=7 or 8 calculation
+2. `OUTCAR`, which should hold the results of an IBRION=7 or 8 calculation
-3. `poscar.vesta` file.
-This file is the direct result of opening the `POSCAR` file directly in vesta and saving the file with the filename `poscar` and extension `.vesta` (note that poscar is lower-case).
+3. `poscar.vesta`.
+This file is the direct result of opening the `POSCAR` file directly in VESTA and saving the file with the filename `poscar` and extension `.vesta` (note that poscar is lower-case).
 No modes/displacement vectors should be visible in VESTA prior to saving.
 4. `modes_to_vesta.py`, which comes from this repo.

 To run, do the following: